MChorfa/porter-skeletor/README.md

 **[View Documentation Site](https://getporter.github.io/skeletor/)** <!-- Add prominent link -->

-*Note: Currently, the generator requires specifying a template source via `--template-url` (defaults to cloning this repo) or `--template-dir`.
-Direct embedding of the default template is temporarily disabled due to build environment issues.*

 ## Features

 * **Rapid Scaffolding:** Quickly generate a new Porter mixin project structure.